Elebits: Edit Mode

 One of the modes in Elebits is "Edit Mode".
 In Edit Mode, players can create their own stages by placing different kinds of objects and Elebits throughout any of the 29 stages in the game.
 Levels are only available in edit mode if they have previously been completed in Story Mode.
 One can also adjust the gameplay by changing the watts needed for completion, how strong the gravity is, or what kind of items the player can use.
 The furniture and objects that can be used in Edit Mode are also dependent on the completion of Story Mode.
 The player must get at least a 'B' rank in a stage before they can use the stage-specific items.

 Online connectivity

-Elebits utilizes Wii's online service, WiiConnect24.
+Elebits utilizes the Wii's online service, WiiConnect24.
 In single player and Edit Mode, players can take screenshots and send them to other Wii consoles.
 Players can also send levels that they created in Edit Mode.